defineEditor/definetools/README.md

 ```
 #### Options
 ```
-  -e, --extended         Show an extended list of attributes -f, --format=csv|json  [default: csv] Output format -s, --separate         Create a separate CSV file for each dataset -v, --verbose          Show additional information during the execution --filter=filter        Regex used to specify datasets to output.
+  -e, --extended              Show an extended list of attributes -f, --format=csv|json|xlsx  [default: csv] Output format -s, --separate              Create a separate CSV file for each dataset -v, --verbose               Show additional information during the execution --filter=filter             Regex used to specify datasets to output.
 Use --filter='^(ae|cm|lb)$' to select AE, CM, and LB datasets.
   --stdout                    Print results to STDOUT
 ```
 ## getdatasets
 Extract dataset attributes from a Define-XML file.
 See **definetools getdatasets --help** for more details.